Self Assessment: Reflection

 - People: Who will I be supporting?
 How do I want to interact with people?
 What kinds of people (e.g., youth, children, students, working adults, seniors) do I like to work with as colleagues or clients?
 Do I prefer to work mostly with people or do I prefer working mostly by myself?

 - Setting: Where do I see myself working?
 Is it a quiet environment or a busy hectic setting?
 Is the work always changing or predictable?
-Do I prefer to work more with machines and technology or answering questions and assisting people?
+Do I prefer to work more with machines and technology or with people?
 Do I want a work setting that is academic or corporate, highly-structured or more informal?

 Your answers are a way to help you look for patterns, themes, and relationships between your preferences for the functions, people, and setting you desire for your work environment.
 They are clues to the types of LIS courses and the career direction you will excel in.
-Remember that you will experience the greatest job satisfaction when you are doing what you like to do and what you can do well, and are working with others who share similar interests.
+Remember: you will experience the greatest job satisfaction when you are doing what you like to do, what you can do well, and when you are working with others who share similar interests.

-Where your answers to the questions in these 3 areas intersect is the main focus for you in your area of study when choosing classes, and the main focus for you when considering career directions in the LIS field.
+Where your answers in these 3 areas intersect should be the main focus for you in your course choices and the main focus for you when considering career directions in the LIS field.

 If you also conducted the Eureka online self-assessment, then consider looking at the results from both self-assessments together.
 Do they paint a picture of the kind of work you'd like to do, the clients and colleagues you wish to work with, and the skill sets you would like to use?

 This might be a good time for you to contact your iSchool academic advisor, or another faculty member, to talk about course selection and career options going forward.